Do you know a woman who is being abused? A legal rights handbook

 Other types of ADR

 There are other types of ADR too.
-For example, if you want a final decision in case you cannot reach an agreement with your partner, you can use arbitration or parenting coordination.
+For example, if you want a final decision if you and your partner cannot reach an agreement, you can use arbitration or parenting coordination.

 Going to court